 I grew up in a Christian home and asked Jesus into my heart as an 8-year-old.
 As a teenager, I believed that being a Christian solved all of life’s problems.
 Many people’s testimonies spoke of how life improved when they became believers.

-But I was plagued with anxiety, and no matter how much I prayed to be free from worry, life didn’t get better.
-Then, when I developed a clinical depression while in college, I was very confused.
+But I was plagued with anxiety.
+No matter how much I prayed to be free from worry, life didn’t get better.
+Then, when I developed a clinical depression while in college, I was confused.
 I didn’t think Christians could get depressed.
 Maybe Christianity wasn’t all it was cracked up to be.
-As a 22 year old, I came close to jettisoning my faith and becoming an atheist.
+As a 22-year-old, I came close to jettisoning my faith and becoming an atheist.

 I spent the summer after college graduation pondering what the world would be like without God.
 It would be dark, evil, purposeless, and hopeless.
 If I continued down that road, I probably would have committed suicide.
 My depression hurt that much.
-I made a conscious choice to believe in God: a world with God was better than one without God.
+I made a conscious choice to believe in God.
+A world with God was better than one without God.

-Through my twenties, I struggled with the word perfect in the Bible, especially where it says “So be perfect, just as your heavenly Father is perfect” (Matthew 5:48 NASB).
+Through my twenties, I struggled with the word perfect in the Bible, especially where it says, “So be perfect, just as your heavenly Father is perfect” (Matthew 5:48 NASB).
 I knew I couldn’t be perfect.
 I tried to live right, and I have a perfectionist personality, which caused me to be very legalistic when I was younger.

 In time, I learned that perfect in the Bible would be better translated as complete.
 God wants to make me, and all people, whole, as we are all broken by the hardships of life.
 Slowly over time, I’m beginning to understand God’s grace.